 You should also wash your face in the morning, but if your skin feels unusually dry, splashing it with cool water and blotting it with a soft towel may be enough as long as you washed it well the night before.
 Exfoliate your skin weekly using a soft washcloth or an exfoliating cleanser.
 Please do not do this too often, as it can inflame sensitive skin.

 While you should not use alcohol products because those are usually too dry, you can try a salicylic acid cleanser if you are prone to breakouts.
-Use them every two or three days at first, until your skin gets used to it, then if it is not too drying, you can switch to daily if you want to.
+Use them every two or three days at first, until your skin gets used to them, then if it is not too drying, you can switch to daily if you want to.

 Using Masque Vivant weekly can help prevent dead skin cells’ breakouts, keeping skin purified and extra clean without drying it out.
 Try not to touch your face because you will transfer oil and dirt from your hands onto your face.

 While blackheads are not filled with dirt, any foreign debris can still clog your pores and make you more susceptible to all types of breakouts.
-If you are wearing a cloth face mask, be sure to clean your skin before and after wearing it, and always wear a clean mask; don’t re-use them.
+If you are wearing a cloth face mask, be sure to clean your skin before and after wearing it, and always wear a clean mask; don’t reuse them.

 Blackhead Removal-Boosting Lifestyle Habits